 Ask your friends and acquaintances if they know someone who would be a good fit for a job.
 A neighbor may know just the right person who’s looking for work.
 Use social media to get the word out to your friends.
 If you’re active in a local charitable or business-networking group, network there as well.

-Hire From a Great Experience
+Hire from a Great Experience

 Did you see someone with amazing customer service skills at the fast food restaurant?
 Were you impressed with someone’s attitude and initiative at the bank?
-It doesn’t hurt to mention to that person you’re looking for someone with their skills or enthusiasm.
+It doesn’t hurt to mention to that person that you’re looking for someone with their skills or enthusiasm.
 Give them your card.
 They may want to make a change and call you.

 Local colleges have students looking for job experience.
 Can you provide them with cash and job training?
 Internships can help you find extra help without the major financial obligations of salary and benefits.
 They can also serve as an opportunity to test and train someone for a full-time position.
 You’ll see first-hand how someone functions in the workplace and whether they can learn the skills needed for a job.
 Meanwhile, interns will gather valuable work experience, and with paid internships, can earn a little in the process.